Updated 13 Oct, 2015

 When Jesus Christ was on the earth, these things happened only in part.
 Reconciliation was offered to only a very few.
 Transgressions have not yet been finished, nor has sin been ended.
 It is when He shall return that He shall be Anointed King over all the earth and put an end to all wickedness.

-The city of Jerusalem was built in seven weeks (49 years) Dan 9:25.
+The city of Jerusalem was built over seven weeks (49 years) Dan 9:25.

 And sixty-two weeks (434 years) after the city was built, Messiah was to appear Dan 9:25.